-HIST 174 United States History II (Since 1877) 3 cr.
+HIST 174 United States History from 1877

-This course traces developments since the end of the Civil War with emphasis on reconstruction, the industrialization of America and her emergence as a world power, the two World Wars, and the post-World War II era to the present.
+This course traces developments since the end of the Civil War with emphasis on reconstruction, the industrialization of America and her emergence as a world power, the two World Wars.

 History of New Jersey 3 cr.

 This course is designed to teach the development of New Jersey, from Lenni-Lenape to the cultural pluralism of today.
 It will deal with all aspects of life in the state: social, religious, economic, educational and political.